Breaking the Cycle of Poverty through Collective Action

 Nonprofit Innovation Summit panelists

-TechBridge’s Karen Cramer (who leads our Collective Action consulting practice) is attending global nonprofit advisory firm FSG’s Collective Impact Convening (CIC) in Chicago.
-The CIC brings together funders, backbones, partners, and community members for cross-sector dialogue and peer-learning to tackle complex issues in the collective impact field.
+, Karen Cramer (who leads our Collective Action consulting practice) is attending global nonprofit advisory firm FSG’s Collective Impact Convening (CIC) in Chicago.
+The 2019 CIC brings together funders, backbones, partners, and community members for cross-sector dialogue and peer learning to tackle complex issues in the collective impact field.
 The concept of collective impact was first articulated in the Stanford Social Innovation Review article Collective Impact by John Kania and Mark Kramer at FSG.

 Hundreds of representatives from cross-sector collaboratives are convening in Chicago to learn from the challenges and successes of other collective impact efforts.
 On Wednesday, Karen will be on a field trip to learn more about an educational collaborative in Chicago.
 The Little Village Education Collaborative (LVEC) of Enlace, Chicago convenes over 45 multi-sector partners encompassing the educational pipeline from early childhood education to adult education.

-TechBridge focuses on collective action because in order to effectively break the cycle of generational poverty communities must better coordinate services and use data to fund the combination of programs and services most effective in moving residents from survival to stability to success.
+We focus on collective action, because to effectively break the cycle of generational poverty communities must better coordinate services and use data to fund the programs and services most effective at moving residents from survival to stability to success.
 A community able to successfully execute collective action is empowered with the following:

 • Front-line agencies with the capability to collect, share, analyze, and act on meaningful data